devtron-labs/devtron-installation-script/README.md

 You will need to be ready with following prerequisites before Devtron installation
  - A Kubernetes cluster (preferably K8s 1.16 or above) created on AWS (EKS or KOPS).
 Check [Creating a Production grade EKS cluster using EKSCTL](https://devtron.ai/blog/creating-production-grade-kubernetes-eks-cluster-eksctl/)
- - An Nginx ingress controller pre-configured within the cluster either exposed as LoadBalancer or NodePort.
+ - A Nginx ingress controller pre-configured within the cluster either exposed as LoadBalancer or NodePort.
- - 3 S3 buckets for ci-caching, ci-logs and chartmuseum and their access permissions added to the cluster role.
+ - Two S3 buckets for ci-caching and ci-logs and their access permissions added to the cluster role.

 ## Introduction